Kuberwastaken/engram/README.md

 ### 📢 **Share with your IPU friends and communities**

 **Built with ❤️ by [Kuber Mehta](https://x.com/Kuberwastaken) and the entire IPU student community**

-*A legacy project that outlives us all - from students, for students, forever.*

 </div>